-- 1- We could choose serial monogamy, making our peace with the fact that most relationships have a shelf life of a few years before the PEA and oxytocin winds down. - 2- We could have an open discussion with our partners about becoming polyamorous... but polyamorous couples break up just as often as monogamous ones.
+1- We could choose serial monogamy, making our peace with the fact that most relationships have a shelf life of a few years before the PEA and oxytocin winds down.

-3- We could learn how to hack our neurochemistry so that we could stay in Phase 2 (affection and family bonding) with some Phase 1 (infatuation) thrown in for good measure.
-Hmmm, I like this one.
-Are you with me?
-Good.
+- 2- We could have an open discussion with our partners about becoming polyamorous... but polyamorous couples break up just as often as monogamous ones. - 3- We could learn how to hack our neurochemistry so that we could stay in Phase 2 (affection and family bonding) with some Phase 1 (infatuation) thrown in for good measure.